-On the wheel shown below, the most intense emotions are in the middle, with milder emotions towards the outside.
+On the wheel shown below, the most intense feelings are in the middle, with milder emotions towards the outside.

 Six basic emotions

-Until recently many psychologists went along with the idea that there are six basic emotions:
+Until recently many psychologists went along with the idea that there humans experience six basic emotions:

 This theory is largely down to psychologist Paul Eckman who came up with the scheme in the 1970s.

-It is based on research finding that across different and varied cultures these six emotions are universally recognised.
+It is based on research finding that across different and varied cultures these six feelings are universally recognised.

 Later on, though, Eckman added many more emotions to the list including amusement, awe, contentment, desire, embarrassment, pain, relief and sympathy.